CCI-MOC/hil/docs/Install_configure_PostgreSQL_CENTOS7.md

 single name `haas` for creating a system user, database role and database name.
 This is merely a guideline for users new to database setup and administration.
 Experienced users are free to choose any other method that suits their need.
-The end goal is to have a way to have a working postgreSQL backend for `haas`
+The end goal is to have a way to have a working PostgreSQL backend for `haas`

 ## Part 1: Install PostgreSQL server.